A photo of artist Juan Sanchez attached to his passport application. He looks directly into the camera with a neutral expression.

 Juan Sánchez is Professor of Art at Hunter College, The City University of New York.

-Juan Sanchez, Poema Para Mami, Missing you, 2013, mixed media collage on paper, 35" X 37".
+Juan Sanchez, Poema Para Mami, Missing You, 2013.
+Mixed media collage on paper, 35 x 37 inches.
 Image courtesy of the artist.